0x00-pl/make_slice/README.md

 pre-commit run --all-files
 ```

-If you got `files were modified by this hook` when runnint `git commit`,
+If you got `files were modified by this hook` when running `git commit`,
 you can run `git add .` to stage the changes and then commit again.

 ## License